 - how is a local variable declared?
 Where is a local variable declared?
 Once declared, in what part of a program is that local variable "visible"?
-(This is called its scope --- the part(s) of a program where a particular name has meaning.) - one can initialize the value for a local variable when it is declared --- how? - if a local variable has been declared but not yet set to anything, what should you assume about what is stored in that local variable?
-Be comfortable with the course style standard related to this! - how can you set a local variable to a value?
-(You should know at least three ways...) - remember that a local variable is another C++ identifier --- so, what are the course style standards about how it should be named?
+(This is called its scope --- the part(s) of a program where a particular name has meaning.) - how can you set a local variable to a value?
+(You should know at least three ways...) - remember that a local variable is another Python identifier --- so, what are the course style standards about how it should be named?